 - Vacuum– Often dead algae will fall to the bottom of the pool and look like sand and need to be vacuumed out.

-Well It was short and sweet, all algae problems are unique.
-So if you have a specific question don’t hesitate to send us an email at, Grandslamllc@gmail.com.
+Well, it was short and sweet, all algae problems are unique.
+If you have a specific question don’t hesitate to send us an email at, Grandslamllc@gmail.com.